JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 that can run without a VM.
 There is a Technology Preview released but it is not production-ready yet, and doesn’t yet target all the platforms that we plan to support for 1.0.
 For more information check out the [blog post announcing Kotlin/Native](https://blog.jetbrains.com/kotlin/2017/04/kotlinnative-tech-preview-kotlin-without-a-vm/).

-### What IDE’s support Kotlin?
+### What IDEs support Kotlin?

-Kotlin is supported by all major Java IDE’s including [IntelliJ IDEA](/docs/tutorials/getting-started.html), [Android Studio](/docs/tutorials/kotlin-android.html), [Eclipse](/docs/tutorials/getting-started-eclipse.html) and [NetBeans](http://plugins.netbeans.org/plugin/68590/kotlin).
+Kotlin is supported by all major Java IDEs including [IntelliJ IDEA](/docs/tutorials/getting-started.html), [Android Studio](/docs/tutorials/kotlin-android.html), [Eclipse](/docs/tutorials/getting-started-eclipse.html) and [NetBeans](http://plugins.netbeans.org/plugin/68590/kotlin).
 In addition, a [command line compiler](/docs/tutorials/command-line.html) is available and provides straightforward support for compiling and running applications.